Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-Compared with the situation considered in \cite{Liu/Zhu:2017-rrhpl}, the proof of Theorem \ref{intro:geom RH} requires one crucial new ingredient; namely, we need to replace a decompletion statement for the toric tower defined by extracting $p$-power roots, which was used in \cite{Liu/Zhu:2017-rrhpl} and proved in \cite{Kedlaya/Liu:2016-RPH-2}, with a decompletion statement for the toric tower defined by extracting all roots.
-The theory in \cite{Kedlaya/Liu:2016-RPH-2} is not enough for our purpose.
-We have therefore developed a general decompletion formalism in Section \ref{sec-decompletion}, which might be of some independent interest.
-The comparison of cohomology is based on the same methods as in \cite{Scholze:2013-phtra}, given the generalization of the primitive comparison theorem in \cite[\aSec 4]{Diao:2018-flas} \Ref{see also Theorem \ref{thm-prim-comp}} and the definition of log de Rham period sheaves.
+Compared with the situation in \cite{Liu/Zhu:2017-rrhpl}, the proof of Theorem \ref{thm-intro-log-RH-geom} requires some decompletion statement beyond the scope of \cite{Kedlaya/Liu:2016-RPH-2}.
+We have therefore developed a general formalism in Appendix \ref{sec-decompl}, which might be of some independent interest.

-In order to deduce Theorem \ref{T: intrologRH} from Theorem \ref{intro:geom RH}, note that $\Ddl(\LL) \cong (\RHl(\LL))^{\Gal(K/k)}$.
-By using the above mentioned decompletion statement and an argument similar to the one in \cite{Liu/Zhu:2017-rrhpl}, it is not difficult to show that $\Ddl(\LL)$ is a coherent sheaf on $Y_\an$.
-However, unlike the situation in \cite{Liu/Zhu:2017-rrhpl}, the existence of a log connection does not guarantee the local freeness of $\Ddl(\LL)$.
-A priori, only its reflexiveness is clear.
+Now we explain how to deduce Theorem \ref{thm-intro-log-RH} from Theorem \ref{thm-intro-log-RH-geom}, where some essential new ideas of this paper appear.
+By using the above-mentioned decompletion statement and an argument similar to the one in \cite{Liu/Zhu:2017-rrhpl}, it is not difficult to show that $\Ddl(\bL) \cong (\RHl(\bL))^{\Gal(K / k)}$ is a coherent sheaf on $Y_\an$.
+However, unlike the situation in \cite{Liu/Zhu:2017-rrhpl}, the existence of a log connection does not guarantee the local freeness of $\Ddl(\bL)$.
+A priori, only its reflexivity is clear.
 Nevertheless, there is a collection of important invariants attached to a log connection; \ie, the \emph{residues} along the irreducible components of $D$.
-Again, by using some decompletion statement, we can show that the eigenvalues of the residues are all rational numbers in $[0, 1)$.
-By \cite[\aCh 1, \aProp 4.5 and \aLem 4.6.1]{Andre/Baldassarri:2001-DDA}, the reflexiveness of $\Ddl(\LL)$ and our calculation of the eigenvalues of residues imply that $\Ddl(\LL)$ is indeed locally free.
-Finally, our result on residues plays once again a vital role in deducing the comparison of cohomology in Theorem \ref{T: intrologRH} from the comparison of cohomology in Theorem \ref{intro:geom RH}.
+Somewhat surprisingly, by using the decompletion formalism again, we find that all the eigenvalues of the residues are \emph{rational numbers} in $[0, 1)$.
+Together with the reflexivity and a general fact about log connections, this allows us to conclude that $\Ddl(\bL)$ is indeed locally free.
+We remark that residues also plays a vital role in deducing the comparison of cohomology in Theorem \ref{thm-intro-log-RH} from the comparison of cohomology in Theorem \ref{thm-intro-log-RH-geom}.

+Finally, our results on residues also allow us to define $V$-filtrations and study nearby cycles in the $p$-adic setting, which in turn allows us to deduce Theorem \ref{thm-intro-nearby}.